BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

 Lightning payments require a route through the network to be calculated for sending, and a user must be online for receiving.
 Mobile nodes, especially ones running on lower-end devices, may have difficulties calculating a route, resulting in higher network fees.
 They are also regularly offline, meaning a user will have to be online to receive a payment.

 A payment forwarding service solves these issues by acting as a non-custodial intermediary for payments.
-The route calculation for sending bitcoin can be conducted by the LSPs node on behalf of the user.
-And for receiving, if the user is offline, the LSP can hold the payment and forward it once the user comes back online.
+The route calculation for sending bitcoin can be conducted by the LSP on behalf of the user.

+For receiving, if the user is offline, the LSP can hold the payment and forward it once the user comes back online.

 [Trampoline payments](https://bitcoinops.org/en/topics/trampoline-payments/) remove the need for a single third-party node to calculate a payment route for a user.
 However, these are currently not widely supported.